nkallima/sim-universal-construction/README.md

 # Requirements

 - A modern 64-bit machine.
 Currently, 32-bit architectures are not supported.
 The current version of this code is optimized for the x86_64 machine architecture, but the code is also successfully tested in other machine architectures, such as ARM-V8 and RISC-V. Some of the benchmarks perform much better in architectures that natively support Fetch&Add instructions (e.g., x86_64, etc.).
-- As a compiler, gcc of version 4.3 or greater is recommended, but you may also try to use icx or clang.
+- As a compiler, gcc of version 4.8 or greater is recommended, but you may also try to use icx or clang.
 - Building requires the following development packages:
+    - `libatomic`
     - `libnuma`
     - `libpapi` in case that the `_TRACK_CPU_COUNTERS` flag is enabled in `config.h`.